Laravel-Backpack/docs/4.0/crud-fields.md

 Shows a multiple file input to the user and stores the values as a JSON array in the database.

+**Step 0.** Make sure the db column can hold the amount of text this field will have.
+For example, for MySQL, VARCHAR(255) might not be enough all the time (for 3+ files), so it's better to go with TEXT.
+Make sure you're using a big column type in your migration or db.

 **Step 1.** Show a multiple file input to the user:
 ```php
 [   // Upload